Dev147605/25COA122-Semester-1-Coursework/README.md

 # 25COA122-Semester-1-Coursework
-Games store management software for my coursework
+Creating a piece of management software for a games store